Models¶

 return output_table

-Models in bauplan are fully declarative, allowing for explicit column selection and filter pushdown.
-In practice, this means our code only requires the name of the inputs and, optionally, the desired columns and filters.
+Bauplan Models are fully declarative, allowing for explicit column selection and filter pushdown.
+In practice, this means your code only requires the name of the inputs and, optionally, the desired columns and filters.

-For example, we don’t need to specify the type of input_table
+For example, you don’t need to specify the type of input_table

 , whether it’s an Iceberg Table, PyArrow Table, Pandas DataFrame, or Polars DataFrame.
 This approach makes the code fully portable, easier to reproduce across environments, and simpler to maintain.